selaazdoudi/selaazdoudi/README.md

 - 👋 Hi, I’m @selaazdoudi
 - 👀 I’m interested in machine learning applied to social science research
-- 🌱 I’m currently studying at Ecole Polytechnique
+- 🌱 I’m currently studying at Ecole Polytechnique.
+Prior to that, I studied at Sciences Po Aix.
 - 💞️ I’m looking to collaborate on projects related to political economy or households economics
 - 📫 How to reach me : salma.el-aazdoudi@polytechnique.edu
 - 😄 Pronouns: She/hers